-Settings Description LAN TCP/IP IP Address The LAN IP address of the wireless router.
-Setup IP Subnet Mask The LAN subnet mask of the wireless router.
+Settings Description LAN TCP/IP Setup IP Address The LAN IP address of the wireless router.
+IP Subnet Mask The LAN subnet mask of the wireless router.
 Combined with the IP address, the IP Subnet Mask allows a device to know which other addresses are local to it, and which must be reached through a gateway or wireless router.
 RIP Direction RIP (Router Information Protocol) allows a wireless router to exchange routing information with other routers.
 This setting controls how the wireless router sends and receives RIP packets.
 Both is the default.
 Both or Out Only.
 The wireless router broadcasts its routing table periodically.
 Both or In Only.
 The wireless router incorporates the RIP information that it receives.
-None.
-The wireless router will not send any RIP packets and will ignore any RIP packets received.
 RIP Version This controls the format and the broadcasting method of the RIP packets that the wireless router sends.
 It recognizes both formats when receiving.
-By default, this is RIP-1.
-RIP-1 is universally supported.
-It is adequate for most networks, unless you have an unusual network setup.
-RIP-2 carries more information.
+By default, the RIP function is disabled. • RIP-1 is universally supported.
+It is adequate for most networks, unless you have an unusual network setup. • RIP-2 carries more information.
 Both RIP-2B and RIP-2M send the routing data in RIP-2 format.
 RIP-2B uses subnet broadcasting.
 RIP-2M uses multicasting.
 DHCP Server For more information Use Router as a DHCP Server This check box is usually selected so that the wireless router functions as a Dynamic Host Configuration Protocol (DHCP) server.
 See "Using the Router as a DHCP Server" on page 5-4.
 Starting IP Address Specify the start of the range for the pool of IP addresses in the same subnet as the wireless router.
 Ending IP Address Specify the end of the range for the pool of IP addresses in the same subnet as the wireless router.
-Address Reserva For more informa Reservation" on ation, see "Using Address When you specify a reserved IP address for a computer on the LAN, that computer receives the same IP address each time it access the router's DHCP server.
+Address Reservation For more information, see "Address Reservation" on page 5-4.
+When you specify a reserved IP address for a computer on the LAN, that computer receives the same IP address each time it access the router's DHCP server.
 Assign reserved IP addresses to servers that require permanent IP settings.